 Summer vacation?
 Lots of Americans say they can't afford it

-Forget frequent flier miles, last-minute getaways and even road trips.
-Nearly half of Americans say they won't be taking a vacation this summer, mostly because they can't afford it, according to a new poll by The Associated Press-NORC Center for Public Affairs Research.
+Nearly half of Americans say they won't be taking a vacation this summer, mostly because they can't afford it.
+Summer vacation?
+Lots of Americans say they can't afford it Nearly half of Americans say they won't be taking a vacation this summer, mostly because they can't afford it.

 Comments